 The volunteer/intern supervisor will develop a training plan to consist of a minimum of 40-hours based upon the needs of the program and volunteers.
 It is the responsibility of the volunteer/intern supervisor to document the training completed.
 DOJ CVSSD fund coordinators will verify this information at the time of an in-person site visit.
 Volunteers and interns not providing direct service should minimally be informed on the basics of providing services to victims of crime.

 C. Board of Directors

-Each non-profit organization or Tribal Nation will identify the individual or group with direct responsibility for victim services programs.
+Each non-profit organization or Tribal Nation will identify the individual or group designated to provide oversight of the program.
+Leadership may include: